 In days of Christmas past, your true love would start the gift-giving season with a partridge in a pear tree and end it with twelve drummers drumming.
 Originally published in 1780 in England, “The Twelve Days of Christmas" catalogs a series of increasingly grand gifts given on each of the twelve days of Christmas.
-If you wanted to replicate the gift giving highlighted in the old song, according to the annual survey done by PNC Financial Services Group it would cost you over $170,000, an increase of less than .2% over last year.
-The slight increase can be blamed on the increased cost of the Geese and an increased demand for Golden Rings.
-Those were offset by a decrease in pear tree and turtle dove prices.
+If you wanted to replicate the gift giving highlighted in the old song, according to the annual survey done by PNC Financial Services Group it would cost you over $179,000; an increase of about 5.4% over last year.
+The increase can be blamed on the increased cost of the French Hens (up 40%), the Geese-a-Laying (up 57%) and the Turtle Doves (up 50%).
+Those increases were offset by no increase in the cost of the Ladies Dancing, Swans-a-Swimming, and Maids-a-Milking.

 PNC started the Christmas Price Index (CPI) as a fun lesson on economic trends and inflation.
 An index is a way to measure changes in price of a representative group of items.
 The CPI is a measurement of the cost of goods and services used in the twelve days of Christmas.
 When measured in the year 2000, the twelve days of Christmas cost a total of $15,210.
 The difference between the cost in the year 2000 and today’s cost is inflation and reflects an erosion of purchasing power.
 In fact, the CPI has increased 18% per year over the past 16 years.